ridzuan5757/project-gorilla/sprints/sprint 5/kubernetes_attributes_processor.md

 ## Deployment Scenarios

-The processor can be used in collectos deployed both as:
+The processor can be used in collector deployed both as:
 - `DaemonSet` agent
 - `Deployment` gateway